DDTBOX/tutorials/DDTBox Tutorial.md

 ## Contents

 1. Introduction to DDTBox
-  1. The Decision Decoding Toolbox (or Dan Dan Toolbox or whatever we call it)
+  1. The Decision Decoding Toolbox (DDTBox)
-  2. Introduction to MVPA with EEG: Approach and examples
+  2. External dependencies
   3. The tutorial dataset
 2. Preparing your data for decoding in DDTBox
   1. Epoched EEG data